Why Should You Major in Urban Learning?

 - Students will demonstrate collaboration skills needed to work as a member of an instructional team in the urban school environment.

-- ES.
-Students in the Education Specialist credential option will design and implement high quality instruction that allows their students with special needs in urban schools the maximum opportunity to access the general curriculum within a individualized program guided by students’ learning strengths, goals and needs.
+- Students in the Education Specialist credential option will design and implement high quality instruction that allows their students with special needs in urban schools the maximum opportunity to access the general curriculum within a individualized program guided by students’ learning strengths, goals and needs.

-- MS. Students in the Multiple Subject credential option will design and implement high quality instruction across the elementary grade curriculum that integrates strategies designed to meet the unique cultural, linguistic and learning needs of urban school children.
+- Students in the Multiple Subject credential option will design and implement high quality instruction across the elementary grade curriculum that integrates strategies designed to meet the unique cultural, linguistic and learning needs of urban school children.